jlengrand/Tippy/README.markdown

 I would enjoy having feedback if you use this theme.
 Feel free to mail me for any comment or request.

-You can contact me at jlengrand at gmail dot com, or in my [current website](http://www.lengrandlambert.fr)
+You can contact me at julien at lengrand dot fr, or on my [current website](http://www.lengrand.fr)